The Spiritual Dimensions of Artistic Expression

 Art also functions as a tool for self-discovery, allowing individuals to explore and express their inner lives.
 Through artistic expression, people can confront and process spiritual and emotional themes, gaining insights into their own identities and experiences.
 This reflective process can lead to personal transformation and a deeper understanding of one’s place in the world.

-See also The Evolution of Spirituality in the Modern Age
+See also The Impact of Spirituality on Career Choices

 C. Art and Mysticism